Mohammad99Azim/data-structures-and-algorithms/tree_intersection/README.md

 What i did exactly is collecting the values from trees then but them in a hash table using set method and the keys was order to make less time complexity on the best and average case

-Time : O(n): because of the get method and there is two for loop each one loop through the trees values
+Time : O(n^2): because of the get method are called inside the for loop

 Space:  O(n) because in the hash table the size equal the length of tree1 values and i have two array with all values from the trees